estatewatch/estatewatch.github.io/content/blog/LondonAffordableRent.md

 ---
-title: New London Plan to close loophole on estate regeneration
+title: Mayor to close loophole on replacement social rented housing
 description: Long established loophole to be finally closed
 date: 2025-06-17
 ---